 Here are two turn restrictions looking wrong. "only_straight_on" but mapped to only turn left.
 See http://map.comlu.com/?zoom=18&lat=-12.261624&lon=-38.949495&layer=OSM%20Standard&overlays=FTT for more info

 The restrictions are right.
 It's because the tertiary street is oneway=no and the traffic signal open to both ways at the same time.
 So the cars in any way can only turn right or go ahead.

-- Reactivated by Zartbitter about 1 year ago
+- Reactivated by Zartbitter over 1 year ago

 I think you missed the point.
 The mapping tells the router to turn LEFT only. (the turn restrictions are named only_straight_on which doesn't fit to only_left nor to only_right but that name's just for the mapper).

 Do you get the point now: